Allstate Arena: Sports

+Allstate Arena has been the home of the Chicago Wolves of the American Hockey League since they were inaugurated in 1994.

 Allstate Arena was the home of DePaul University men's basketball team until the end of the 2016–17 season.
 The Blue Demons previously played on campus at Alumni Hall.
 That gym has since been replaced with McGrath-Phillips Arena, home to the women's basketball program through that team's 2016–17 season.
-The building hosted the NCAA basketball tournament three times: the 1987 and 1993 Midwest Regional first and second-round games, and the 2005 Chicago Regional Finals.
+The building hosted the NCAA Division I men's basketball tournament three times: the 1987 and 1993 Midwest Regional first and second-round games, and the 2005 Chicago Regional Finals.

 The Arena Football League also has a long history with Allstate Arena.
 The Horizon hosted an arena football test game in 1987 and the Chicago Bruisers were an original Arena Football League team when the league began in 1987.
 The Bruisers played from 1987 to 1989, and hosted ArenaBowl II in Rosemont, losing to the Detroit Drive, 24–13.
 In 2001, Arena Football returned to the arena with the Chicago Rush.
 The Rush increased its home attendance each year from 2001 to 2008, and from 2004 to 2008 averaged between 14,000 and 16,000 fans per game.
 The Rush's highest home attendance is 16,391 on June 23, 2007, against the Kansas City Brigade.
 After the AFL restructured in 2009, the Rush returned to the Arena Football League.

 On October 25, 2008, the Allstate Arena hosted UFC 90, the first Ultimate Fighting Championship event in the state of Illinois.